SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-08-getting-started-with-blogging-using-github-pages-and-jekyll.md

 ---
 layout: post
 title: Getting started with blogging using GitHub pages and Jekyll
 description: An introduction in to Github pages for anyone wanting a simple, yet effective blog or site.
 Github pages is very versatile, especially when paired with Jekyll which transforms simple markdown in to dazzling webpages.
 img: posts/20220307/github-pages.jpg
-category: 'GitHub pages'
+category: GitHub pages
-tags: [getting started, jekyll]
+tags:
+- getting started
+- jekyll
 author: Simon Jackson
 github:
 mathjax: false
+date: 2022-03-08 14:47 +0000
 ---
 Finding somewhere to post your content, be it pages, blogs or material can be a tough decision these days.
 There are many options, most of which require you to pay upfront to use the service, while others lure you in with a free trial hoping that you will stay after the amount of effort you have put in to get things set-up.

 ## TL;DR;